wolvinemore/FinalProject-KadinHeacock/README.md

 Set up the SQL database:

+Use this command to initialize your SQL server

 ```
+flask --app flaskr init-db   ---Linux or Mac

+py -m flask --app flaskr init-db   ---Windows

 This can be set up any way you prefer.
 However I prefer setting it up by creatin a folder main and creating tables.

 ```